OPS-E2E-PPE/VBA-Docs/Language/Reference/User-Interface-Help/the-remote-server-machine-does-not-exist-or-is-unavailable-error-462.md

 keywords: vblr6.chm1000462
 f1_keywords:
 - vblr6.chm1000462
-ms.prod: office
 ms.assetid: b7a74e81-f700-a278-2f83-8faed4dd069f
 ms.date: 06/08/2017
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # The remote server machine does not exist or is unavailable (Error 462)

 The **CreateObject** function requires a valid server.
 This error has the following cause and solution: